Subscribe

 Reinforcement Learning is a type of Machine Learning approach in which the learning algorithm discovers by itself how to reach a given goal by a trial-and-error process.

 Reinforcement Learning is different than supervised learning and unsupervised learning.
-It can be considered as “semi-supervised” learning, because of the information given by the reward function.
+It is a separate class of learning approaches that rely on information given by a reward function.

-The reward function is the way in which the goal is specified… to be continued.
+The reward function is the way in which the goal is specified.

 COMAN – compliant humanoid robot